Akatmks/akatmks.github.io/_posts/2022-11-15-note-on-outliers-in-statistics.md

 Knowledge on statistics is more important than any when it comes to [Number Crunching Motion](https://github.com/Akatmks/Number-Crunching-Motion).
 This note summarises Akatsumekusa's finding when looking for methods to remove outliers from a sample, and explains Akatsumekusa's choice in the case of Number Crunching AAE Export (NC AAE Export).

-Note that the way Akatsumekusa and NC AAE Export views and treats outliers is different than that of a scientific research.
-In a scientific research, the researchers could draw two graphs next to each other, one without the outliers and one with.
-However, NC AAE Export can return one and only one point estimate.

 ## Detection of outliers

-There are three basic ideas of outliers detection, deviation-based detection, interquartile-range-based detection, excess-based detection.
+There are three basic ideas of outliers detection, deviation-based detection, interquartile-range-based detection and excess-based detection.

 ### Deviation-based detection